rkhanna-olx/Greener/README.md

 # The idea

 We’re reimagining how industries will source green material for food packaging.
 It is vital to provide them with reliable providers at their fingertips so that the barrier to going green is lowered.
+Providing a platform where businesses can order eco-friendly  raw materials for food packaging.
+They can find sellers selling sustainable options for the material they are looking for.
 The figure to the right shows the product roadmap.

 ![roadmap](https://user-images.githubusercontent.com/86095130/122581513-bf590c80-d074-11eb-8eb7-e4f6a57a1e3d.jpg)